jkzorz/SituSeq/README.md

 # SituSeq
 *SituSeq* is a workflow for the remote and offline analysis of Nanopore-generated 16S rRNA amplicon data.

 - [**Preprocessing**](https://github.com/jkzorz/SituSeq/blob/main/Preprocessing.R).
-The first step. of your raw reads, which includes concatenating fastq files, removing primers, and filtering sequences for length.
+The first step of the workflow is preprocessing of your raw reads, which includes concatenating fastq files, removing primers, and filtering sequences for length.

 Next, there are two options:
 - [**Stream 1**](https://github.com/jkzorz/Seaquencing/blob/main/Stream1_dada2_assignTaxonomy.R): Assign taxonomy to 16S rRNA amplicon data.
 This method only requires R